-DescriptionThe Citizen Weather Observer Program (CWOP) is made up of ham radio operators and other private citizens around the world that have volunteered the use of their weather data for education, research and use by interested parties.
-The APRS-IS servers collect weather data transmitted from individual stations and communicates these data to the amateur radio findU server where the data are organized and made available to the MADIS Program at 5 minute intervals.
+DescriptionThe Citizen Weather Observer Program's (CWOP) data is quality controlled through MADIS.
+The program is made up of ham radio operators and other private citizens around the world that have volunteered the use of their weather data for education, research and use by interested parties.

 CWOP is a public-private partnership with three goals:

 CWOP has been sending data to MADIS since MADIS started on July 1, 2001.